zdyxry/LeetCode/README.md

 - [x] 1535 Find the Winner of an Array Game
 - [x] 1583 Count Unhappy Friends
 - [x] 1701 Average Waiting Time
+- [x] 1769 Minimum Number of Operations to Move All Balls to Each Box